maniacs-oss/snackis/snabel.md

 I64!

 > 1 1 /
-  10 {drop 3 /} for
+  10 {_ 3 /} for
-  10 {drop 3 *} for
+  10 {_ 3 *} for
 1/1
 Rat!
 ```

 #### Lists
-Snabel's lists are based on deques, which means fast inserts/removals in the front/back and decent random access-performance and memory layout.
+Lists are based on deques, which means fast inserts/removals in the front/back and decent random access-performance and memory layout.
 All list types are parameterized by element type.
 Lists allocate their memory on the heap and provide reference semantics.

 ```
 > [1 2 3]